AndrewSwerlick/prospero/README.md

 This will create a new migration in your `db/migrate/` folder.
 Then run

     rake db:migrate

-To update your database.
-This will create a table named wizard_steps where we will store information about how user are progressing through a wizard
+to update your database.
+This will create a table named `wizard_steps` where we will store information about the individual steps as a model progresses through a wizard

 Once you've run the migration, you can use the Prospero::Persitence module.
 Here's an example